hirosystems/stacks-pyth-bridge/README.md

 ## Setup and Test a Devnet Bridge

-The bridge is being operated through an offchain service `stacks-pyth-bridge` and a set of contracts implementing the core functionalities specified by the Wormhole protocol, along with .
+The bridge is being operated through an offchain service `stacks-pyth-relayer` and a set of contracts implementing the core functionalities specified by the Wormhole protocol, along with .

 The contracts are developped in Clarity and is using Clarinet for its test harnessing.
 This guide is assuming that a recent installation of Clarinet (available on brew and winget) is available locally.

-Git clone and compile **stacks-pyth-bridge**
+Git clone and compile **stacks-pyth-relayer**

 ```bash
 $ git clone https://github.com/hirosystems/stacks-pyth-bridge.git